brycechampaign/brycechampaign/README.md

 ### About Me 👋
 My name is Bryce Champaign and I'm a full-stack software engineer.
 I'm passionate about making engaging and intuitive frontends as well as efficient and scalable backends.
 I am well versed in Node.js, React, React Native, SQL and NoSQL databases.
-I am self-driven and looking for new opportunities.

 ### Useful Links 🔗
 My [LinkedIn profile](https://www.linkedin.com/in/bryce-champaign)